blaahhrrgg/Kaggle/README.md

-# Kaggle_HillaryClintonEmails
+# Kaggle

-Playing around with the Hillary Clinton Emails dataset from Kaggle.
+Playing around with datasets from Kaggle.